 I would take advantage of my rare breaks from the biggest (unpaid) job of my life (that is, taking care of two little beings full of energy) to draw.
 The themes?
-Without a particular desire to make a statement, I drew female bodies, female skin, female fat, hair and folds, alien heads and headless women... it was my daily meditation to find the resources, and the multiple gazes towards my condition: that of being a woman, a migrant, mother of two daughters growing up in a society far from being egalitarian.
+Without a particular desire to make a statement, I drew bodies, skin, fat, hair and folds, alien heads and headless bodies ... it was my daily meditation to find the resources, and the multiple gazes towards my identities : an autistic pansexual woman, a migrant, mother of two daughters growing up in fucked up a society.

-I have met other people during this journey, who were also questioning their lives and society.
-And the desire to share has only grown.
+I have met other people during this journey, and the desire to share has only grown.